EOSIO/eosio.cdt/docs/02_installation.md

 * eosio-objdump
 * eosio-readelf

-The following tools are not installed after brew install, you get them when build the repository and install it from scratch, [see here](#guided-installation-or-building-from-scratch):
+The following tools are not installed after brew install, you get them when you build the repository and install it from scratch, [see here](#guided-installation-or-building-from-scratch):

 * eosio-abidiff
 * eosio-ranlib